Direct sales isn't for everyone.

 And if my work suffers, so does my mental health.
 And with the mental suffering, my family is unhappy too.

 In this case, the error was noted, fixed online and made right with the irate woman.
 I told myself that she was having a rough day and went on my merry way—back to my work, life, and family.

 This was a defining moment in my career.

 By overcoming a weakness, professionally, it became imbedded in my family life too.
 So now when my youngest grabs one of her sister's cups and spills orange juice or almond milk all over the floor, or when they break my mother's seascape relic for the third time, it's okay.

 I can't control everything and everyone around me.

 Give them a towel.
 Whip out the super-glue.

 There's no point in stressing over what's entirely out of your control.

 (Although the seascape relic has now been placed on top of the kitchen cabinets.
-Safe and Gorilla Glue -sound.)
+Safe and Gorilla Glued -sound.)